top of page

-Inside: Use these 3 rules for bringing down toddler resistance to go pee in the potty or take a potty break.
+Inside: Use these 3 rules for bringing down toddler resistance to go pee in the potty (during times where you're more likely to see potty training accidents)

 When my daughter was an infant, I saw for the first time how FAST things evolve with your child, and how you have to keep shifting what works (when it no longer works.)